 Q: It’s so humanizing, this self-compassion practice.
-Returning to our humanness.
+Returning to

 And it feels like a very integral part of the mindfulness practice: coming in touch with your humanness.
 Thank you, Chris.
 We had a wonderful time with you, illuminating and delightful.